semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](cube_swed_inverse.jpg "Swap Edges Inverse")

- - **Step4** Do the inverse of the auxiliart/helper move in step2 (Y')- this just gets the upper layer back to it's initial position
+ - **Step4** Do the inverse of the auxiliary/helper move in step2 (Y')- this just gets the upper layer back to it's initial position
 `U'`

 ![alt text](cube_swed_u_inverse.jpg "Rotate Upper Layer Inverse")

-Similarly as before, in these 4 stesp, we applied the commutator ` X Y X' Y' `.
+Similarly as before, in these 4 steps, we applied the commutator ` X Y X' Y' `.
 And because the only common elements between the operations were the swapped edges in the top layer, all other layers are left unchanged.
 We could go on and invent other algorithms, but will stop here for now.

 ### Parity - The laws of the cube

-The algorithms that we have come up with (RoCo, SwEd) work really well, but stragely they have some constraints.
+The algorithms that we have come up with (RoCo, SwEd) work really well, but strangely they have some constraints.
 We cannot rotate just one corner, we always have to rotate two of them.
 Similarly we cannot swap only two edges, we have to swap three of them.
 Now why is that?

 This is related to the concept of parity, which refers to whether a permutation is even or odd.
 An even permutation can be represented by an even number of swaps, while an odd permutation can be represented by an odd number of swaps.
 Now, because of the mechanics and the symmetries of the Rubik's cube, there are certain "laws" that arise, which put constraints on possible cube states.